What is Full Moon Magic?

 We generally think of astrology in terms of the sun.
 There are 12 houses of the zodiac, and your dominant house, or “sign,” is determined by your sun sign at birth.
 But every full moon you see in the heavens is also transiting through one of these 12 constellations.
 In the year 2016, we had our January full moon in Leo, February’s was in Virgo, March’s in Libra, and so forth.
 Mystic Mama has an excellent portion of its site dedicated to moon magic and the zodiac if you want to learn more.

-Full moon energy is all about the cycle of releasing the intentions you set at the new moon and bringing them to realization.
-While metaphysical practitioners use new moon energy to draw down the power of fresh beginnings and the world of possibility at their fingertips, the full moon is a time for completing and releasing what intentions you set forth at the start of the moon cycle.
+Full moon energy is all about receiving the manefestation of the intentions you set at the new moon and bringing them to realization.
+While metaphysical practitioners use new moon energy to release what doesn’t serve them and set new intentions for the lunar cycle ahead, the full moon is a time for receiving the intentions you set forth at the start of the moon cycle, and celebrating progress towards your goals.
 Although the moon is precisely full for about one minute only, you have 24 hours before and after this moment to harness the energy of that fullness.
 This gives you a 48 hour window for full moon magic and ritual.

 Working with your metaphysical tools, aligning the chakras, and expressing gratitude for the fulfillment of what has come to fruition are all a part of the process.
 You want to make sure the tools you incorporate (whether they’re gems, perfumes, candles, incense, or otherwise) all possess a vibrational correspondence to this fullest phase of the moon.
 Learn more about how to work with full moon energy here.